8th Summit of the Non-Aligned Movement

-In this context leader of Libya Muammar Gaddafi attracted the most attention among the guests at the summit.
-Libyan delegation arrived to Harare with 250 members, circulated the idea about country's association with the Warsaw Pact which was opposed by other NAM countries, and used strong Anti-Americanism in its statements.
+In this context, leader of Libya Muammar Gaddafi attracted the most attention among the guests at the summit.
+The Libyan delegation arrived to Harare with 250 members, circulated the idea of Libya's association with the Warsaw Pact, which was opposed by other NAM countries, and used strong anti-Americanism in its statements.

-This development increased fears among the core members of the movement that the progressive countries will try once again to achieve their ideas about collective NAM "natural alliance" from the 6th Summit in Havana which were back then prevented by Julius Nyerere, Josip Broz Tito and some other leaders.
+This development increased fears among the core members of the movement that the progressive countries would revive their ideas about "a natural alliance" with the Eastern bloc, from the 6th Summit in Havana.
 Progressive members proposed or supported North Korea as a host for the next foreign ministers conference and Nicaragua as a host of the next summit.
-To avoid uncomfortable situation in which countries will either support or oppose sole Nicaraguan candidature, Indonesia submitted strategic application to host the next summit which led to the absence of the consensus until the following meeting.
-India, Zambia and Iraq at the same time strongly opposed the idea on foreign ministers conference in North Korea.
-The compromise solution was reached by Yugoslavia, India, Cuba and Zambia in which North Korea secured the right to host a special meeting on economic issues while the 1988 Non-Aligned Foreign Ministers Conference was organized in Nicosia, Cyprus.
+To avoid an uncomfortable situation in which countries would either support or oppose sole Nicaraguan candidature, Indonesia submitted a strategic application to host the next summit, which led to the absence of consensus until the following meeting.
+India, Zambia and Iraq at the same time strongly opposed the idea of a foreign ministers conference in North Korea.
+The compromise solution was reached by Yugoslavia, India, Cuba and Zambia in which North Korea secured the right to host a special meeting on economic issues whilst the 1988 Non-Aligned Foreign Ministers Conference was organized in Nicosia, Cyprus.

-In 1983, with the beginning of the preparation for the summit, the government initiated Operation Chinyavada (scorpion) in which 3,000 women were rounded up by the police at night and sent to Zambezi Valley to "moral re-education" under the accusation of the engagement in prostitution.
-Public outcry triggered by it led to the establishment of the Women’s Action Group and some subsequent women's rights organizations.
+In 1983, at the start of preparation for the summit, the government initiated Operation Chinyavada (scorpion) in which 3,000 women were rounded up by the police at night and sent to the Zambezi Valley for "moral re-education" under the accusation of engaging in prostitution.
+Following public outcry, it led to the establishment of the Women’s Action Group and some subsequent women's rights organizations.